Digital transformation of complex FDP process into an application brings the process to life.

 The solution is easy to use, with enhanced search and easy access to trusted final documents.

 Users know where they are in the process, management can easily monitor progress across the group.

-The client is a multinational E&P company, with a presence in most countries of the world.
+The client was a multinational energy company, with a presence in most countries of the world.
 Whilst the client had mature business processes defined and shared across teams, the processes were on paper and did not connect with users.

-The client was already using Flare’s Catalog and Taxonomy technologies to classify a wide range of E&P information types, with more than 10,000,000 items stored in the system.
+The client was already using Flare’s Catalog and Taxonomy technologies to classify a wide range of energy information types, with more than twelve million items stored in the system.

 The existing Field Development process was analysed, and a Tracker equivalent best practice was developed, capturing key workflow and deliverables.
 Tracker allowed the deliverables for each step to be clearly identified, with the option to add delivery dates and responsible parties for each step.

 An appropriate governance model and roll-out plan was developed with the client.